arabs-in-neuro/intro_to_comp_neuro/README.md

 # Introduction to Computational Neuroscience

-**Objectives**: Introduce tool that are essential for starting work in computational neuroscience.
+**Objectives**: Introduce tools that are essential for starting work in computational neuroscience.
 It includes pre-requisite knowledge such as programming with Python, linear algebra, calculus, statistics, and basic neuroscience.

 # Course materials